datalab-dev/ucd_library_libguide_chatbot/libbotR/README.md

 ------------------------------------------------------------------------

-## Necessary Datasets
+## Necessary Datasets and Ollama

 | This package does not include the embedding matrix or LibGuide text.
-You must load those datasets manually before using the functions.
+You must load those datasets manually in order to use the functions.

 | The datasets can be found in the Google Drive linked below, inside of the `final_data` directory/folder: